-Despard had been recalled from the Caribbean to London to settle an administrative dispute, much of which had turned on the question of the equal treatment of races.
-After a series of heroic military engagements against the Spanish, he had been given charge of the newly ceded British enclave of the Bay of Honduras, present-day Belize.
-As part of the treaty which granted the new enclave, British settlers up and down the Mosquito Shore had been required to resettle in the Bay of Honduras, and Despard was charged with accomodating them.
-Some were wealthy planters of Anglo-Saxon origin, but the majority were a ‘motley crew’ of labourers, brewers, smugglers, freed slaves and ex-military volunteers.
-Despard offered them parcels of land on which to build houses and grow crops for their subsistence, and he did so without distinction of colour, distributing lots on an equal basis to mulattos, blacks and whites.
+Despard had been recalled from the Caribbean to London to settle an administrative dispute, which had turned on the question of the equal treatment of races.
+After a series of heroic military engagements against the Spanish, he was given charge of the newly ceded British enclave of the Bay of Honduras, present-day Belize.
+As part of the treaty that granted the new enclave, British settlers up and down the Mosquito Shore were required to resettle in the Bay of Honduras, and Despard was charged with accommodating them.
+Some were wealthy planters of Anglo-Saxon origin, but the majority were a ‘motley crew’ of labourers, brewers, smugglers, freed slaves and ex-military volunteers who had been living in straggling and remote communities up and down the coast and were known collectively as the Shoremen.

-The terms of the new treaty superseded these old arrangements, but the Baymen had protested vigorously that the rights of ‘people of mixed colour and negroes’ should be subservient to those of the established Anglo-Saxon colonists.
-Despard had insisted to Lord Sydney, that the decision ‘must be governed by the laws of England, which knows no such distinction’, and that the reality was that the Baymen were a ‘very arbitrary aristocracy’ who were attempting to monopolise the new settlement’s wealth.
-But the Baymen had kept up their protests, and had succeeded in inclining a new Home Secretary, William Wyndham Grenville, towards their views.
-Despard was suspended from his post; his response was to stand for re-election as magistrate in the local polls, where he won a landslide majority.
-But the Baymen protested once more that his mandate had only been secured by the inclusion on the register of ‘ignorant turtlers and people of colour’ and, in 1790, Despard was forced to return to London to argue his case.
+The terms of the new treaty superseded these old arrangements, but the Baymen protested vigorously.
+They insisted to Lord Sydney that the rights of ‘people of mixed colour and negroes’ should be subservient to those of the established Anglo-Saxon colonists.
+Despard replied to Sydney, that the decision ‘must be governed by the laws of England, which knows no such distinction’.
+Technically, he was quite correct: there was no colour bar in English law, and the Baymen were, in his phrase, a ‘very arbitrary aristocracy’ who were attempting to monopolise the new settlement’s wealth.
+But the Baymen kept up their protests and succeeded in persuading a new Home Secretary, William Wyndham Grenville, that Despard’s actions are threatening the Bay’s profitable mahogany trade.
+Grenville suspended Despard from his post, pending an enquiry.
+His response was to stand for re-election as magistrate in the local polls, where he won a landslide majority.
+The Baymen protested once more that his mandate had only been secured by the inclusion on the register of ‘ignorant turtlers and people of colour’ who had never previously voted in magistracy elections.
+In 1790, Despard was forced to return to London to argue his case.

-The exchanges between Despard, the Baymen and the Home Office were detailed and protracted, and the debate was later picked over in public when Despard was interned by the government as a suspected terrorist; but the fact of his marriage to Catherine, and of her ethnicity, was never mentioned in connection with it.
+The exchanges between Despard, the Baymen and the Home Office were detailed and protracted, and the debate was later picked over in public when Despard was interned by the government as a suspected terrorist.
+Yet the fact of his marriage to Catherine, and of her ethnicity, was never mentioned in connection with it.
 The Baymen, although they made much of Despard’s partiality to ‘people of colour’, made no reference to his wife and child.
 James Bannantine, Despard’s secretary in the Bay, published a vigorous defence of his former employer’s actions, yet he too found no room to mention Catherine.
 She is absent, too, from contemporary histories of black people in Britain, which around 1790 record servants, page boys, scholars, war veterans, bare-knuckle boxers, abolitionists, freed slaves and prostitutes, but no black woman married to a British gentleman.
 The Despards, in ways of which they both seem to have been partly unaware, had formed a union that was unprecedented, and on which nobody wished to be the first to pronounce judgement.

 Catherine persisted with her campaign on his behalf.
-She approached Lord Nelson, who had appeared as a character witness at Despard’s trial, to petition the Prime Minister.
-As a result of this and other appeals, the public dismemberment and disembowelling were waived, but Despard was still to be hung and beheaded.
+She approached Lord Nelson, who had appeared as a character witness at Despard’s trial, to plead with the Prime Minister for leniency; together, the Despards spent their time in prison together writing a petition to the King.
+Either as a result of these appeals, or fear of public unrest, the public dismemberment and disembowelling were waived, but Despard was still to be hung and beheaded.
 Catherine had been hoping for a pardon, or a commutation of the sentence; the Observer reported that she ‘had almost sunk under the anticipated horror of his fate; her feelings, when the dreadful order arrived, can scarcely be conceived – we cannot pretend to describe them’.
 She was allowed a final meeting with her husband during which, according to reports, ‘the Colonel betrayed nothing like an unbecoming weakness’.

 A shorter version of this piece is included in The Oxford Companion to Black British History (2006)